RaphGL/Mithril/README.md

 # Mithril
-### Mithril is a discord bot in Portuguese.
+### Mithril is a self-hosted discord bot

 The bot aims to provide an easy to setup, self-hosted bot.
-Adding new commands is as simple as making a new command.js file in the commands folder.
+Adding new commands is as simple as making a new command.ts file in the commands directory.

 ## Mithril exports api
 The exports api gives some functionality to the bot, the bot knows of the existence of commands as soon as they're added to the commands folder.
 The exports variables and execute function are necessary so that the bot knows what to run when commands are called and to provide other quality of life improvements such as dynamic help messages, message location checking and user's permissions.